You’ve heard about all the research.

 5) Educational Consequences

 Removing the media is not a punishment, even though at first it may look like it is.
 The removal of media acts as a pattern interrupt of the disrespectful behavior and it gets the child’s attention.
 Removing the media is also an Educational Consequence.
 My son is not eligible to have the media because of HIS choice to go against the agreement we’ve made.
-The educational aspect is the child’s opportunity to make a different choice next time, to show that he has learned the kid on gameexpected, respectful behavior.
+The educational aspect is the child’s opportunity to make a different choice next time, to show that he has learned the expected, respectful behavior.

 6) Embracing Boredom